sars-cov-2-origins/multi-introduction/FAVITES-COVID-Lite/cumulative_results/README.md

-These are the results for the primary analysis described in the Main Text.
+These are the pooled outputs and results for the primary simulations, as described in the Main Text.